Rating as of based on a review of services January 6, 2023.

-H&R Block is another good option for those looking to file online, but they also have a massive office footprint with over 12,000 locations across the country.
-So if you wanted to get your taxes done in person, you could.
-You’ll notice that their pricing is a bit cheaper than TurboTax.
+H&R Block is another good option for those looking to file online, but it also has a massive office footprint with thousands of locations across the country.
+So if you want to get your taxes done in person, you can.
+You’ll also notice that H&R Block’s pricing is a bit cheaper than TurboTax.

-For instance, if you do not have investment income and you own a house, you can get away with their Deluxe version.
-The Premium version, on the other hand, will solve things like investment income and self-employment expenses.
-Their support is fairly strong, as well.
+For instance, if you do not have investment income, you can get away with its Deluxe version.
+The Premium version, on the other hand, will cover things like investment income and rental income.
+Its support is fairly strong, as well.
 One thing I like is the ability to chat with a tax expert for free (I personally hate calling).
-Also, you can purchase the add-on Tax Pro Review to have a trained professional check your work (highly recommended for self-employed or freelancers).
+Also, you can purchase the add-on Tax Pro Review to have a trained professional check your work (highly recommended for freelancers and small business owners).

 Many people consider TaxAct to simply be one of the “cheap options” in the tax software game.
-And for their online products, their pricing is fairly low.
-Even though their pricing is lower, the quality of the product isn’t.
+And for its online products, its pricing is fairly low.
+But even though the pricing is low end, the quality of the product isn’t.
 And to prove it, TaxAct offers an Accuracy Guarantee.
 This ensures your tax return is 100% accurate and that you’re getting the maximum refund possible.

-Like other software I’ve mentioned, you can quickly import your tax returns from previous years – but only from H&R Block or TurboTax.
+Like other software I’ve mentioned, you can quickly import your tax returns from previous years.
 Additionally, TaxAct allows you to access up to seven years of prior tax returns that were processed by TaxAct.